tsurdilo/my-temporal-dockercompose/README.md

 ## About

-This repo includes some experiments on self-deploying Temporal server via Docker Compose.
+This repo includes some experiments on self-deploying Temporal server via Docker Compose and Swarm.
 It can serve as reference to community for a number of Docker related deployment questions.